Read the latest and greatest from our team

 MAKING THE FINAL DECISION

-Whether you opt for government-funded or private-sector treatment, there are other things every veteran should know about finding a treatment center:
+Whether you opt for government-funded or private-sector treatment, there are other things every veteran should know about finding an addiction treatment center for Veterans in Florida.

 • Don’t be ashamed to admit you can’t “handle things” on your own.
 This is a problem for most people with addiction issues, but a special temptation for soldiers, firefighters, law enforcement officers and others in jobs that provide a “hero” image to live up to.
 Remember, the strongest of us are only human: and with increased public understanding of PTSD in combat veterans, chances are you’ll be judged kindly.